vbier/habpanelviewer/app/src/main/assets/help.md

     Contact Tablet_Motion

-The contact state will be *CLOSED* whenever motion has been detected by the camera, *OPEN* otherwise.
+The contact state will be *CLOSED* whenever motion has been detected by the camera, and will be *OPEN* again after one minute without motion.

 ### proximity sensor
 Allows to set the value of an openHAB contact item depending on the device proximity sensor.